Faig-Abaszada/jslearn/chapter_2/chapter_2.md

 * concatenate - string + string
 * string methods and properties
     * property : length character counter
-    * methods : toLowerCase, toUpperCase ....
+    * methods : toLowerCase, toUpperCase .... ,
+      * lasIndexOf('n') - find index of n
+      * slice(start position, end number) araliqda olan characterleri cixardir
+      * substr(start position, how much character long )
+      * replace('m', 'w') change first n with w

             Function is a snippet of code
             which performs some kind of specific task.
             Method is just a function that is associated